johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part3.md

 I ended the last article with a discussion of the shortcomings of our "Take 1" (first iteration) implementation of the Faye Custom Transporter server component.
 In this article, we'll address those shortcomings.
 Most of this work is fairly straightforward, but I want to take a moment to discuss the "Observable issue" a bit further.

 You **could** actually ignore this issue entirely.
 The server component we built in the last chapter is functional, and we'll clean up a few loose ends here to make it typesafe, etc.  However, by ignoring proper handling of Observables, you'd be leaving out a feature that you may not miss until you **really** need it.
 Plus, let me hit you with the full commercial:
-- It's super fun to understand how it works, and if you're not an `RxJS` whiz, that won't stop you **and** you might even pick up a few nifty tricks about `RxJS` along the way
+- It's super fun to understand how it works, and if you're not an `RxJS` whiz, that won't stop you (**and** you might even pick up a few nifty tricks about `RxJS` along the way)
-- It builds a huge appreciation and understanding of the elegance of the Nest framework
+- It builds a deeper appreciation and understanding of the elegance of the Nest framework
 - It's really, really easy to implement, once you get on the right path
 - The feature provides some amazing benefits, virtually for free
 - Your transporter really **should** be plug-and-play compatible with other transporters to be a good Nest citizen (Nestizen? :smiley:)